aplbrain/mano/README.md

 ### Overall Steps

 - Create a JSON file specifying how to upload data following the example below.
-- Download data by running `python3 mano.py -fp /path/to/json/file -d`
+- Download data by running `python3 mano.py -fp /path/to/json/file -down`
 - Annotate by loading in your data to ITK Snap
 - Modify your JSON file by inserting the annotation_channel location
-- To upload data run `python3 mano.py -fp /path/to/json/file -u`
+- To upload data run `python3 mano.py -fp /path/to/json/file -up`

 ### File name convention